sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 * A hybrid of relational and document models is probably the future.

 ## Query Language for Data
-* SQL is a declarative query language, while IMS (IBM’s Information Management System) and CODASYL are queried by imperative code.
+* SQL is a declarative query language.
 * In a declarative language, only the goal is specified, not how the goal is achieved.
 It hides implementation details and leaves room for performance optimization.
 * The fact that SQL is more limited in functionality gives databases more room for automatic optimizations.
 * Declarative code is easier to parallelize as execution order is not specified.